georgehg/ifood-fullstack-test/api-gateway/README.md

 ## Configuration

-The server port is defaulted to 5200, but it can be changed creating an environment variable named `PORT` with another port number.
+The server port is defaulted to 5200, but it can be changed creating an environment variable named `GTW_PORT` with another port number.

 The microservices host address and ports can be configured editing the file [gateway.json](./app/config/gateway.json).
 The application will use this file to connect and discover the microservices REST API´s traversing the endpoints HAL links.